How Hackers Hold Hospitals, and Your Health, for Ransom

 "I hope, for all our sakes, that we are able to meet the challenge."

-Meditology’s leadership will be hosting a webinar, Your Health Held Hostage: What Ransomware Means for Patients to discuss key themes from the WebMD article, including trends in ransomware attacks and their direct impact to patients.
-The session will include updates about:
+Meditology hosted a webinar to discuss key themes from the WebMD article above, including trends in ransomware attacks and their direct impact to patients.
+The session included updates about:

 Brian Selfridge, partner, Meditology Services, Philadelphia.